 VOSviewer version 1.6.12 was released on August 31, 2019.
 This version supports the Microsoft Academic API as a new data source for VOSviewer.

 VOSviewer version 1.6.11 was released on April 3, 2019.
 This version solves the problems experienced by VOSviewer users when working with CSV files exported from Scopus.

 Click the button below to launch VOSviewer directly from this web page.
 This requires a system with Java support.

-On April 4 and 5, 2019, CWTS will organize the next edition of its VOSviewer course.
+On January 26-29, 2021, CWTS organizes the next edition of its VOSviewer course.
+The course takes place online.
 Participants will learn about all ins and outs of VOSviewer.
 The course is taught by the VOSviewer developers and includes a lot of hands-on practice with the software.